Ceppi with Ralf Schwarz and his father and their TC108g cabriolet in 1975Hans Dietrich with Madame Graber at Knebworth and below with the Arnet TD21

-The 1975 picture showing my 1958 Graber Bodied Alvis TC108G no 720 en route to Knebworth when in the ownership of Hans Dietrich spurred me on to continue its saga.
+Robin Willmott writes: The 1975 pictures showing my 1958 Graber Bodied Alvis TC108G no 720 en route to Knebworth when in the ownership of Hans Dietrich and with the Arnet TD21, spurred me on to continue its saga.

 25930 TC108G Graber 720 in 1985 with the late Hans Dietrich in Interlaken

 In 2006 l became the third owner of “Ceppi”, the name of its first owner, from the Dietrich estate in Switzerland.
-Mme Ceppi, of Fresard SA, lived on the border between Switzerland and France.
+Mme Ceppi, of Frésard SA, lived near the border between Switzerland and France.

 I firmly believe that Hermann Graber’s ethic was correct by which if he could improve the driver appeal of a car he adapted it.
 Thus Ceppi now has a 5 speed ZF S520 gear box , the front brakes are now discs and the engine has now been fully rebuilt using an adapted TD21 oil pump.